osmianski/blog/2019/07/01-composer-package-versioning-part-1-breaking-changes.md

 ## Communicating Breaking Changes ##

-Updates which may break the project is called **breaking changes**.
+Updates which may break the project are called **breaking changes**.

 As it is the library developer who have to tell the project developer if library version contains breaking changes or not, let's see the same situation from the library developer point of view.

 [Semantic Versioning](https://semver.org/) offers you as the library developer a clear set of rules for communicating breaking changes.
-Short version:
+Summary:

 * Assign every new version of the library `X.Y.Z` version number where `X` - is major version, `Y` is minor version and `Z` is patch number.
 * When you release new package version (let's say that current version is `1.0.0`) you communicate to users of your library using one of 3 messages: